pypa/cibuildwheel/docs/options.md

 `auto` will auto-detect platform using environment variables, such as `TRAVIS_OS_NAME`/`APPVEYOR`/`CIRCLECI`.

-For `linux` you need Docker running, on macOS or Linux.
-For `macos`, you need a Mac machine, and note that this script is going to automatically install MacPython on your system, so don't run on your development machine.
-For `windows`, you need to run in Windows, and cibuildwheel will install required versions of Python to `C:\cibw\python` using NuGet.
+- For `linux`, you need Docker running, on macOS or Linux.
+- For `macos`, you need a Mac machine.
+Note that cibuildwheel is going to install MacPython on your system, so you probably don't want to run this on your development machine.
+- For `windows`, you need to run in Windows. cibuildwheel will install required versions of Python to `C:\cibw\python` using NuGet.

 This option can also be set using the [command-line option](#command-line) `--platform`.

+!!! tip
+    If you have Docker installed on macOS or Linux, you can locally debug your cibuildwheel Linux config, instead of pushing to CI to test every change.
+For example:

+    ```bash
+    export CIBW_BUILD='cp37-*'
+    export CIBW_TEST_COMMAND='pytest {package}/tests'
+    cibuildwheel --platform linux .
+    ```

 ### `CIBW_BUILD`, `CIBW_SKIP` {: #build-skip}